Preserving Paradise Simulation

 Preserving Paradise Facilitators

-Are there particular groups you think would gain significant advantages from participating in World Climate, yet you are unable to guide them yourself?
+Are there particular groups you think would benefit from experiencing the Preserving Paradise Simulation, yet you are unable to facilitate it yourself?
 Or do you seek guidance on effective event leadership?
-Visit our support page to glean insights from others and reach out to us with your queries.
+Reach out to us with your queries.